SisterMidnightFM/CommsApp/README.md

 ## How to Use

-1. Open `App V9.html` in any modern web browser.
+1. Download the HTML file into a new folder on your computer and and then open it in any modern web browser.
 2. Save a template image in the same folder as template.png.
 Make sure it is 1080x1350px.
 3. You can change the font by saving a font in the same folder as font.otf
 4. The PNG overlay will be added automatically.